department-of-veterans-affairs/caseflow/README.md

 > $ rake db:setup

 And by default, Rails will run in the development environment, which will mock out data.
-To start the application servers:

-`$ foreman start -f Procfile.dev`

-Or to run the rails server and frontend webpack server separately:

-`$ bundle exec rails s`

-`$ cd client && nvm use && npm run dev`

-### Development "Hot Mode"

-For an improved development experience with faster iteration, you can run in "hot mode".
+For an improved development experience with faster iteration, the application by default runs in "hot mode".
 This will cause Javascript changes to immediately show up on the page on save, without having to reload the page.
-You can start hot mode via:
+You can start the application via:

-`$ foreman start -f Procfile.hot`
+`$ foreman start`

 Or to run the rails server and frontend webpack server separately:

 `$ REACT_ON_RAILS_ENV=hot bundle exec rails s`

 `$ cd client && nvm use && npm run dev`

 You can access the site at [http://localhost:3000](http://localhost:3000), which takes you to the help page.